LiskArchive/lips/proposals/lip-introduce-events-and-add-events-root-to-block-headers.md

 We specify one standard event which is emitted at the end of the transaction processing.
 This event is emitted within the application domain and has module ID set to the ID of the module to which the transaction belongs and a constant event type.
-The event data is a boolean indicating the success of the transaction execution.
+The event data is a Boolean indicating the success of the transaction execution.

 ### Error Handling and Events